cugos/cugos.github.com/README.md

 ### Clone locally

-`cd` to your working directory and `git clone https://github.com/svmatthews/gruntless-starter.git`
+`cd` to your working directory and `git clone -b cugos2.0 git@github.com:cugos/cugos.github.com.git`.
+This will clone the `cugos2.0` branch specifically!

 Move into that directory via `cd cugos.github.com`